anthonycr/Tagger/README.md

 }
 ```
-The annotation processor generates an extension property for the annotated class.
+The symbol processor generates an extension property for the annotated class.
 ```kotlin
 val HelloWorld.TAG: String
   get() = "HelloWorld"